itamar567/ochel/README.md

 # OCHEL
 OCHEL is a Python program that imitates DragonFable fights and provides an easier and faster way to create boss fights strategies and calculations.

+## Installation

+### Windows
+Download the [latest release](https://github.com/itamar567/ochel/releases/latest) and run the executable.

+### Mac and Linux
+Make sure you have Python 3 installed.
+Click the green Code button above the file list, then click Download ZIP and unzip the downloaded file.
+Double-click `main.py` to run the program.

 ## Features
 OCHEL currently supports all game mechanics except for pet switching.